gslab-econ/template/README.md

 * When a large dataset is stored externally, there are a few options.
     * The top-level readme can specify manual download and storage instructions.
 This is simple, easy to customize, and unlikely to cause errors during a SCons build.
 It does, however, require each user to successfully download the same dataset, perhaps in an unstructured manner.
     * The download can be incorporated into the SCons build.
-We either execute a program to transfer data (e.g., `rsync` or `rclone`) using our "anything build" or from within a script executed by one of our other custom builders.
+We either execute a program to transfer data (e.g., `rsync` or `rclone`) using our "anything builder" or from within a script executed by one of our other custom builders.
 These methods have the benefits of automation and dependency tracking, but they can introduce idiosyncratic errors if the download steps are prone to failure.
     * Regardless of the download method, the path to the dataset should be added to `config_global.yaml` and `.gitignore` if it is stored within the repository and to `config_user.yaml` if it is stored elsewhere.

 #### How do I use the outputs of `analysis` as inputs for `paper_slides`?